p-ranav/result/README.md

 ## `map` for `Result`

 `map` maps a `Result<T, E>` to `Result<U, E>` by applying a function to a contained `Ok` value, leaving an `Err` value untouched.
-The following example implements a string -> int parser and then uses it's result to multiply two numbers.
+The following example implements a `string -> int` parser function and then uses it's results to multiply two numbers.
 The multiplication will proceed if both numbers are parsed correctly from their string representation.
 Else, the resultant error is propagated.

 ```cpp
 #include <iostream>